 As an Amazon Associate, I earn from qualifying purchases.
 Please read my Full Affiliates Disclosure here.

-Note: if you are using Spaghetti or Linguine for this recipe, you will need to double the sauce ingredients in this recipe for the same amount of rotini pasta used.
+I use Rotini for this dish but any one would work.
+However, the only difference would be in the ratio of sauce to pasta will differ.
+For instance, if you are using Spaghetti or Linguine for this recipe, you will need to double the sauce ingredients in this recipe for the same amount of rotini pasta used.

 For spaghetti:- double sauce : 1 lb spaghetti or linguine Pasta

 For Rotini, elbow and penne pasta:- same quantity of sauce in this recipe : 1 lb of rotini, elbow, penne or Farfalle pasta (also known as as Bow tie or Butterfly)

 How to make it Coconut Pasta

 You can either make it as a one pot dish where everything together or make the sauce first, cook the pasta and then mix it all up.
 I prefer the later because it gives me a bit more control on how my pasta turns out with regards to texture.

 Make ahead instructions and how to store.

 This recipe can be made up to a week ahead and stored in the refrigerator.
 Simple store in portioned air tight containers and keep in the refrigerator till you are ready to use it.
 Depending on family size, storing in portioned containers prevents reheating more than you need.